mvolkmann/blog/src/swift/Concurrency.md

 Unlike concurrent code that uses completion handlers (aka callbacks), using `async` and `await` does not result in deeply nested code.

-To use this approach, add the `async` keyword after the parameter list and before the return type of all functions that run asynchronously.
+Add the `async` keyword after the parameter list and before the return type of all functions that run asynchronously.
 Inside the function, add the `await` keyword before all calls to other asynchronous functions.